A \gamma-ray emitting NLS1 galaxy SDSS J095909.51+460014.3 identified by multiwavelength contemporaneous brightening: Data reduction and analysis

-\subsection{{\it WISE} Data}
+\subsection{{\it WISE} data}

-We collect the multi-photometric monitoring data in \emph{W1} and \emph{W2} bands (centered at 3.4, 4.6 $\mu$m in the rest frame) from Wide-field Infrared Survey Explorer (\emph{WISE}; \citealt{2010AJ....140.1868W}) and the Near-Earth Object {\it WISE} Reactivation mission (\emph{NEOWISE-R}; \citealt{2014ApJ...792...30M,neowise}).
-We remove the bad data points with poor image quality (``qi\_fact"$<$1), a small separation to South Atlantic Anomaly (``SAA"$<$5) and in the moon mask areas (``moon mask"=1) \citep{2017ApJ...846L...7S,2020ApJ...889...46S}.
+We collect the multi-photometric monitoring data in \emph{W1} and \emph{W2} bands (centered at 3.4, 4.6 $\mu$m in the observational frame) from Wide-field Infrared Survey Explorer (\emph{WISE}; \citealt{2010AJ....140.1868W}) and the Near-Earth Object {\it WISE} Reactivation mission (\emph{NEOWISE-R}; \citealt{2014ApJ...792...30M,neowise}).
+We remove the bad data points with poor image quality ("qi\_fact"$<$1), a small separation to South Atlantic Anomaly ("SAA"$<$5) and in the moon mask areas ("moon mask"=1) \citep{2017ApJ...846L...7S,2020ApJ...889...46S}.
 We bin the data in each epoch (nearly half year) using weighted mean value to probe the long-term variability of the target, the corresponding uncertainty is calculated by the propagation of measurement errors.

-\subsection{Radio Data}
+\subsection{Radio data}

-We further cross-match the archive of the Very Large Array Sky Survey \citep[VLASS;][]{2020PASP..132c5001L} and the Faint Images of the Radio Sky at Twenty-Centimeters \citep[FIRST;][]{2015ApJ...801...26H} with optical positions of the two objects, J0959+460009 and J0959+4603.
-The VLASS and FIRST frequencies, angular resolutions, radio integrated and peak flux densities, and background noise are listed in Table~\ref{radio}.
+We further cross-match the archive of the Very Large Array Sky Survey \citep[VLASS;][]{2020PASP..132c5001L} and the Faint Images of the Radio Sky at Twenty-Centimeters \citep[FIRST;][]{2015ApJ...801...26H} with optical positions of the two objects, candidate A and candidate B. The VLASS and FIRST frequencies, angular resolutions, radio integrated and peak flux densities, and background noise are listed in Table~\ref{radio}.
 The VLASS fluxes are obtained by modeling the source with a Gaussian fit on the image plane using the Common Astronomy Software Applications.